Juvenile Theft, Burglary and Property Crimes

 Burglary, on the other hand, is considered the act of entering any private place or structure with the intent of committing some kind of crime.
 In fact, one does not have to even commit the crime but simply enter the structure to be guilty of burglary.
 For example, smashing a window to steal a TV and then fleeing the scene before taking anything can still result in a burglary charge.
 With burglary, there will be questions of intent and entry.
 An experienced juvenile defense attorney will help argue the facts of the charges on your behalf to the judge.

 Other property crimes, such as vandalism, trespassing, etc. are treated similarly and can be considered in conjunction with a burglary or theft charge depending on the circumstances.
-Ultimately, Paine & Nolter, P.C. can discuss your child’s case with you and evaluate the charges to determine the best possible defense.
+Ultimately, The Nolter Law Firm can discuss your child’s case with you and evaluate the charges to determine the best possible defense.

-If your child is facing a Juvenile Theft, Burglary, or Property Crime charge in Denton, Texas or the surrounding area, please contact Paine & Nolter, P.C.
-Attorneys and Counselors at Law at 940-382-400 or by filling out our online form.
+If your child is facing a Juvenile Theft, Burglary, or Property Crime charge in Denton, Texas or the surrounding area, please contact The Nolter Law Firm at 940-800-8025 or by filling out our online form.
 Our consultations are always free and no-risk.
 We also offer weekend and early morning appointments for your convenience.